Educational Talent Search

 - Washington County Career Center

-- You must attend school in the following school districts: Belpre, Caldwell, Eastern, Fort Frye, Frontier, Marietta, Meigs, Morgan, Warren or Washington County Career Center.
+- You must attend school in the following target school districts: Belpre, Caldwell, Eastern, Fort Frye, Frontier, Marietta, Meigs, Morgan, Warren or Washington County Career Center.

-- You must meet one of the following criteria:
+- You should meet the following criteria:

 - Neither parent has earned a bachelor's (four year) degree; OR